AutonomousOrganization/clplug/README.md

     - o - generate routes from bfs: `lightning-cli route`
     - d - wherein fgl (functional graph library) is loaded and several rpc parameters are used

-Operators: the examples require option `allow-deprecated-apis=false`
+Operators: the examples require option `allow-deprecated-apis=false`.
+To install a plugin you must:
+    - clone this repository
+    - `stack build`
+    - move or symlink the created executable file into the lightning directory (by default: `.lightning/plugins`)

 In progress:
 - **tally** tallycoin connect